TZstatsADS/fall2022-project1-Chaitanya1011/README.md

 <img src="figs/100126-the-glass.jpeg" width="500">

 ### [Project Description](doc/)
-Emotion Analysis on the dataset

 Term: Fall 2022

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Emotion Analysis on the dataset
-+ This project is conducted by [your name]
++ This project is conducted by Chaitanya Shah

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: My idea behind this project is to analyze the emotions in different texts across schools and authors.
+My goal is to see if the information in the data coincides with my own understanding of different schools and also to find some interesting obeservations.
+I also plan to conclude what type of texts might be present in each school of thought based on my analysis.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.